-For ARRL to remain as a respected leader in amateur radio, we need to be actively involved in identifying and promoting innovation and obtaining the solutions to the large scale problems.
+For ARRL to remain as a respected leader in Amateur Radio, we need to be actively involved in identifying and promoting innovation and obtaining solutions to large-scale problems.
 We should attempt to bring about a productive discussion on what is really a paradigm shift in the VHF and UHF bands.
 Narrowbanding should become part of the ARRL focus on efficient and effective use of spectrum.

-The committee recognizes the increasing problematic use of narrowband across the county and that amateurs are placing and using narrowband equipment all over the band because there is no real place to fit the new narrowband pairs.
-Some channels are being placed in the repeater band, some in satellite and weak signal.
-Most repeater coordination bodies are not consistent with how there are coordinating narrowband channel pairs and others do not coordinate at all.
+The committee recognizes the increasing problematic use of narrowband across the county and sees that amateurs are placing and using narrowband equipment all over the band because there is no ideal place to fit the new narrowband pairs at present.
+Some channels are being placed in the repeater subband, while others are mixed in with satellite and weak signal areas.
+Most repeater coordination bodies are not consistent with how they are coordinating narrowband channel pairs, and others do not coordinate narrowband at all.

-There is a very real need to identify spectrum use and repeater coordination technical standards that will allow for the development of narrowbanding within the VHF/UHF amateur allocations; the need for development of such standards will be imperative for effective spectrum utilization that are FM and digital, and not specific to mode or manufacture.
-There needs to be a plan to accommodate 6.25KHz channels and migrate the existing frequency pair structure for better spectrum use and to accommodate current and future 6.25KHz needs.
+There is a very real need to identify spectrum use and develop repeater coordination technical standards that will allow development of narrowbanding within VHF/UHF amateur allocations.
+The need for such standards is imperative for effective spectrum utilization.
+The standards must accommodate analog FM and digital, and must not be specific as to digital mode or manufacturer.
+There needs to be a plan to accommodate 6.25 kHz channels.
+This means the existing frequency pair structure must be examined and spectrum identified to accommodate current and future 6.25 kHz needs.

-Wideband repeaters are not going away any time soon, so we need to accommodate and keep them on the air.
+Analog repeaters are not going away any time soon, so we must accommodate and allow them to stay on the air.
 We need a coordinated plan to incorporate narrowband and wideband pairs together.

 The narrowband change would not be expected to happen overnight.
-Incorporation would mostly evolve over years with some relief now to make room for new pairs.
+Incorporation would mostly evolve over years, with some relief now to make room for new narrow pairs.
 This will help the technology, innovation and activity move forward.
-A committee could include experts made up from repeater coordination bodies nationwide to research, study and develop a plan
+A committee could include experts drawn from repeater coordination bodies nationwide to research, study and develop a plan.